Cost of Services

 - Only the profit received in Canada is subject to tax.
 If the EPC operates only outside Canada, it has no tax liabilities in Canada (and no tax return is required).
 The bank account opened in Canada does not mean doing business in the country.

 - Canada is a jurisdiction with normal and high taxation.

-- A corporation is resident in Canada if it is incorporated in Canada or if its central management and control is exercised from Canada.
+- A corporation is a resident in Canada if it is incorporated in Canada or if its central management and control are exercised from Canada.

-- Worldwide income of Canadian resident corporations is subject to corporate income tax at the federal and provincial level.
+- The worldwide income of Canadian resident corporations is subject to corporate income tax at the federal and provincial levels.

 |Province of Canada||Federal corporate tax||Provincial corporate tax||Overall rate|

 - Non-residents are taxed on certain types of income received from sources in Canada.

 - Dividends, interest, royalties, certain rental payments and management fees paid by a Canadian resident corporation to a non-resident are subject to 25% withholding tax (unless the applicable double taxation treaty provides reduced rates).

 - Canada has no foreign exchange control and restrictions imposed on repatriation of capital.